Interactivity

 Interactive elements enhance how viewers engage with your video in the Synthesia player:

-- Clickable buttons are visually marked with a shimmer effect during playback and by a dot on the timeline.
+- Buttons are visually marked with a shimmer effect during playback and by a dot on the timeline.

 - If a viewer navigates backward in the video using player controls, they will see the submitted state of previously answered questions (they cannot change their answers unless retry is enabled).